 Figure 6.2.
+Direct Buried Conduits Entering a Series of Vaults or Handholes

-Direct buried conduits entering a series of vaults or handholes
+For each direct-buried conduit entering a series of vaults or handholes:

-Install a continuous wire (#2 AWG for Service or #4 AWG for Streetlight) throughout the system and exothermically connect to the ground rod in each handhole.
-Route wire electrode in the bottom of the trench.
-Drill a hole into each vault wall for each grounding electrode entry.
-Drill each hole through the vault on the same wall that the conduits enter, above the water table if present.
-At entry into vault, exothermically weld each wire by cutting the wire and welding it back together to eliminate air gaps between strands.
-Seal the wire's entry into vault with non-shrink grout to prevent water intrusion.
+- Install a continuous wire (#2 AWG for Service or #4 AWG for Streetlight) throughout the system and exothermically connect to the ground rod in each handhole. - Route wire electrode in the bottom of the trench.
+Drill a hole into each vault wall for each grounding electrode entry. - Drill each hole through the vault on the same wall that the conduits enter, above the water table if present. - At entry into vault, exothermically weld each wire by cutting the wire and welding it back together to eliminate air gaps between strands and form an exothermic waterstop. - Seal the wire's entry into vault with non-shrink grout to prevent water intrusion.